carpentries-incubator/SDC-BIDS-dMRI/episodes/constrained_spherical_deconvolution.md

 > ## Exercise 1
 >
-> In this episode, the ODF of a single fibre population (i.e. no crossing
+> In this episode, the response function was estimated from a region of
+> single coherent fibre populations and its ODF was visualized.
+Alternatively,
-> fibres) was visualized.
-Simulate what the ODF would look like given
+> We can simulate what the ODF would look like for multiple fibre
+> populations.
+For the following exercise, simulate the ODF for two fibre
-> crossing angles of 90, 60, 45, 30, and 20 degrees.
-We have included
+> populations with crossing angles of 90, 60, 45, 30, and 20 degrees.
+We
-> helpful hints and code below to help you get started.
+> have included helpful hints and code below to help you get started.
 >
 > Helpful hints:
 >   * To set the angle between tensors, use `[(0, 0), (angle, 0)]`
 >   * You may need to use a higher resolution sphere than `default_sphere`
->   * You may need to rotate the scene to visualzie the ODFs
+>   * You may need to rotate the scene to visualize the ODFs
 >   * Below is some code to simulate multiple fibre orientations
 >
 > ~~~